altilunium/cmaxz/README.md

 * Decibels provide a logarithmic scale, which compresses a wide range of reflectivity values.
 In radar meteorology, dBZ is used because it simplifies the large range of reflectivity values, making them easier to interpret.
 For example, a 10 dBZ increase corresponds to a tenfold increase in reflectivity.
 * Reflectivity values (Z) are converted to decibels (dBZ) because this makes it possible to handle the wide variation in precipitation intensity, from light rain to extreme hail.

+Reflectivity in meteorology refers to the ability of objects (like raindrops, snowflakes, or hail) to reflect radar signals.
+Weather radars emit electromagnetic waves that travel outward from the radar system.
+When these waves encounter particles in the atmosphere—such as raindrops, snowflakes, or ice—they scatter.
+Some of this scattered energy returns to the radar, and the strength of this "echo" or "return signal" is what we call reflectivity.

+Reflectivity, represented as Z, is a measurement based on the size and concentration of particles in a given volume of air.
+The Z value is proportional to the sixth power of particle diameter, which means larger particles contribute disproportionately to reflectivity.
+Because Z values can vary widely (from small drizzle droplets to large hailstones), radar systems convert reflectivity into a logarithmic unit, dBZ (decibels of reflectivity), to compress the range and make interpretation easier.
+Each 10 dBZ increase represents a tenfold increase in reflectivity.

+Reflectivity is influenced by several factors, including:

+* Particle Size : Larger particles like hail or heavy raindrops produce stronger reflections than smaller particles like drizzle.
+* Particle Concentration : A high concentration of small particles can also produce significant reflectivity, though less so than larger particles.
+* Type of Precipitation : Raindrops reflect radar waves more efficiently than snowflakes because liquid water is denser and more reflective.
+* Particle Shape: The shape of the particles can affect how radar waves scatter.
+For instance, large raindrops flatten as they fall, which can affect reflectivity.